wh-alice/mig_visualstudio/vs/test/using-the-counters-panel-in-graphs-view-and-tables-view.md

 ---
-title: "Using the Counters Panel in Graphs View and Tables View" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "Using the Counters Panel in Graphs View and Tables View | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"